practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 # Basic Shell Commands

-Upon firing up a terminal emulator, it will start some flavor of textual command-line-interface (**cli**) called a **shell**.
+Upon firing up a terminal emulator, it will start some flavor of text command-line-interface (**cli**) called a **shell**.
 There are many different shells available including but not limited to: